crypto-org-chain/chainlibpy/CONTRIBUTING.md

 ## Version bumping

-`cryptopy` adheres to semantic versioning via the `bump2version` utility.
+`chainlibpy` adheres to semantic versioning via the `bump2version` utility.
 Install it with pip:

 ```bash